willp240/antinullh/HOWTO.md

 <h1>Antinu Likelihood Analysis How To Guide</h1>

-This file is a guide on how to run the most commonly used apps in the double beta likelihood analysis.
+This file is a guide on how to run the most commonly used apps in the antinu oxo likelihood analysis.

-Most of the apps and source code live within the `fit` directory.
-Within `fit/src`, there is code for interfacing with config files.
-The config files themselves live in `cuts`, `pdfs`, `rates`, `results`, and `systs`.
+Most of the apps and source code live within the top directory.
+Within `./src`, there is code for interfacing with config files.
+The config files themselves live in `./cfg`.

 The first thing you'll need to do is update the path where the raw ntuples you're going to use are saved.
 In the `rates` config file, change `orig_base_dir` to point to the top-level directory containing them.
 At this point, you may also want to update `pruned_ntup_dir` to point to where you want your pruned ntuples to be outputted, `split_ntuple_fake` to point to where to output trees of pruned events used to create fake datasets, and `split_ntuple_pdf` to point to where to output trees of pruned events used to create PDFs.